-Financing Source Priors 2024 Adopted 2025 Proposed 2026 Tentative 2027 Tentative 2028 Tentative Total (not including priors) Municipal State Aid 0 0 500 0 0 0 500 Total All Financing Sources 0 0 500 0 0 0 500
+Financing Source (dollars in thousands) Priors 2024 Adopted 2025 Adopted 2026 Tentative 2027 Tentative 2028 Tentative Total (not including priors) Municipal State Aid - - 500 - - - 500 Total All Financing Sources - - 500 - - - 500

-Spending Priors 2024 Adopted 2025 Proposed 2026 Tentative 2027 Tentative 2028 Tentative Total (not including priors) Construction and Rehabilitation 0 0 500 0 0 0 500 Sum: 0 0 500 0 0 0 500
+Spending Category (dollars in thousands) Priors 2024 Adopted 2025 Adopted 2026 Tentative 2027 Tentative 2028 Tentative Total (not including priors) Construction and Rehabilitation - - 500 - - - 500 Total All Spending Types - - 500 - - - 500

-Title Railroad Crossing Safety Improvements Program
+Railroad Crossing Safety Improvements Program

 Program to install safety and surface improvements at approximately 70 at-grade railroad crossings throughout the City of St. Paul.
 The program includes improvements of warning signals, gate arms, and signing and striping at crossings with local, collector, and arterial streets.
-The program will also improve the atgrade street surfacing where needed.
+The program will also improve the at-grade street surfacing where needed.
 The overall goal is to improve safety and provide a smoother riding surface at railroad crossings throughout the City.